dimsemenov/Magnific-Popup/website/documentation.md

 ### 3. Passing data through 'items' object
-`items` option makes Magnific Popup ignore all attributes on target DOM element and grab data only from it.
-It can be a single object or an array of objects with data for popup.
+`items` option defines data for popup item(s) and it makes Magnific Popup ignore all attributes on target DOM element.
+Value for `items` can be a single object or an array of objects.

 {% highlight javascript %}
 // Example with single object